 6. A decree issued by the CEC/DEC chairperson regarding the refusal of electoral registration of a party list and candidates for MP of Georgia nominated by a political party/electoral bloc/initiative group of voters may be appealed under the procedure defined in Articles 77 and 78 of this Law.

-Article 118 - Cancelation of electoral registration for registered majoritarian candidates a) the candidate applies for cancellation;
+Article 118 - Cancelation of electoral registration for registered majoritarian candidates

 The CEC Chairperson shall by decree cancel the electoral registration of any registered majoritarian candidate, provided: